One of our readers once pointed out that the recipe for Sancocho was not complete without “agrio de naranja”.

 Instructions

-- Fill up the bottle and add the remaining ingredients.
+- Fill up the bottle with the bitter orange juice and add the remaining ingredients.

 - Macerate for a few days in the refrigerator.